Rita Ora Plays Detective In A Pair Of Sexy Snaps From Her New ‘Carry On’ Music Video

 For her latest Instagram update, Rita chose a couple of still images from the new music video, in which she plays detective dressed in an eye-catching yellow latex overcoat.
 In one of the shots, the Kosovo-born beauty is seen making her way down a dark staircase with a flashlight in hand, staring into the distance with an intense look on her face as if she’s about to investigate something mysterious.
 In the other pic, she flashes a bashful smile as she clutches a magnifying glass and holds it up to her face.

-While the rest of her outfit is difficult the discern from the newly-posted pics, fans who have already watched the “Carry On” music video know that Rita was wearing a black top and matching leather pants underneath the colorful latex garment.
-The blonde bombshell completed her look with black ankle boots and styled her shoulder-length tresses in loose waves.
+While the rest of her outfit is difficult the discern from the newly posted pics, fans who have already watched the “Carry On” music video know that Rita was wearing a black top and matching leather pants underneath the colorful latex garment.
+The blond bombshell completed her look with black ankle boots and styled her shoulder-length tresses in loose waves.

 Her latest snaps were very well received by her 14.7 million Instagram followers, garnering close to 40,000 likes and 250 comments within a couple of hours of being posted.